Negotiation Idioms

 - to become a subject in a discussion

-Nothing related to the issue of quality came up during the meeting.
+Nothing related to the issue of quality came up in the discussion.

 come up with (an idea or something)

-I was praised by my boss when I came up with some good ideas during the meeting.
+My boss was happy when I came up with some good ideas during the meeting.

 common ground